RobotOptimist/macivor/content/blog/scary-project.md

 :::

 I, barely a midlevel developer, start to plan the architecture of our little piece of the project.
-The.>NET piece seems fine just following the established patterns I already knew.
-The JavaScript, though, left a lot to be desired.
+The .NET piece seems fine just following the established patterns I already knew.
+The JavaScript left a lot to be desired.
 I read a lot.
 I made friends with developers on other projects and started asking them lots of questions.
 I was determined to nail this.
 I believed I could do it.

 I decided that since we couldn't use frameworks but needed framework like behavior then I would build my own custom framework.
 A mini-framework.
 Just enough to get things working.
 I started writing JavaScript - **a lot of JavaScript!**